 Instructions

-- Peel the eggs and rinse them well.
+- Hard-boil and cool the eggs.
+Then peel the eggs and rinse them well.
 Cut the eggs in half lengthwise.6 hard boiled eggs

 - Carefully remove yolks and place in a bowl, reserving the whites on a serving plate.

 - Use a fork to mash yolks.
 Stir in mayonnaise, relish, and mustard.
-Season with salt and pepper to taste.¼ cup mayonnaise, 1½ tablespoons sweet pickle relish, 1 teaspoons Dijon mustard, Kosher salt and ground black pepper
+Season with salt and pepper to taste.¼ cup mayonnaise, 1½ tablespoons sweet pickle relish, 1 teaspoon Dijon mustard, kosher salt, ground black pepper

 Notes